 AMIL is a wholly owned subsidiary of AmTrust Europe Limited (AEL or the Group) which is a UK Limited Company.

-AMIL's ultimate parent is AmTrust Financial Services Inc (AFSI), a Delaware registered US Corporation.
+Until 29th November 2018, AMIL's ultimate parent was AmTrust Financial Services Inc (AFSI), a Delaware registered US corporation.
+On 29th November 2018, a merger transaction was completed in which Evergreen